-The rationale behind public support to clean techs is twofold: progress towards climate neutrality by 2050, but also develop a new, competitive manufacturing base aligned with the features and imperatives of the energy transition [Natixis, 2023].
+The rationale behind public support to clean techs is twofold: progress towards climate neutrality by 2050, but also develop a new, competitive manufacturing base aligned w/ the features and imperatives of the energy transition [Natixis, 2023].

 Green Deal Industrial Plan